yearn/yearn-vaults-v3/TECH_SPEC.md

 Optionally, a user can specify a list of strategies to withdraw from.
 If a list of strategies is passed, the vault will try to withdraw from them.

-If a user passed array is not defined.
-The redeem function will check if there is a queue_manager set to get a valid withdraw queue from.
-If neither happens the vault will check if there are enough idle funds to serve the request.
-If there are not enough, it will revert.
+If a user passed array is not defined, the redeem function will use the default_queue.

 If not enough funds have been recovered to honor the full request, the transaction will revert.